adam-ard/organic-markdown/README.md

 git clone https://github.com/adam-ard/organic-markdown.git
 ```

 then modify the files in the `lit` directory and build new versions of `omd`.
-Lots of fun!!
+Here are the commands I use to administer the repo: [Project Commands](proj_cmd.o.md).